 Share this article:

-First Ever Book on Microplastics Highlights The Dangers Posed to the Environment and the Food Chain by Microplastic Pollutants
+Microplastic Pollutants Highlights The Dangers Posed to the Environment and the Food Chain

 Microplastic Pollutants is a new book written by Christopher Blair Crawford, PhD researcher and Dr Brian Quinn of the University of the West of Scotland (UWS) and highlights the rapidly increasing problem of microplastic pollution in the aquatic environment.

-Microplastic Pollutants, which was published on 28 November 2016 by Elsevier, introduces the reader to the growing problem of microplastic pollution in the aquatic environment and is the first ever book dedicated exclusively to this subject.
+Microplastic Pollutants, which was published on 28 November 2016 by Elsevier, introduces the reader to the growing problem of microplastic pollution in the aquatic environment and is dedicated exclusively to this subject.
 Furthermore, this multidisciplinary book highlights the recent realisation that microplastics may transport toxic chemicals into food chains around the world.

 Microplastics are small pieces of plastic that are commonly found in the environment.
 Indeed, microplastics have been detected on practically every beach in the world, as well as on the surface waters of the world’s lakes and oceans and even within the polar ice caps.
 Unfortunately, these small pieces of plastic pose a significant risk to aquatic life because they are often mistaken as food and readily consumed.
 This can lead to blockages in the animal and since the plastic has no nutritional content, starvation may also result.
 Moreover, microplastics have a tendency to pick up toxic chemical pollutants from the water.
 By various processes, these harmful chemicals have the potential to be transferred from ingested microplastics to the tissues of the animals which consume them.
 Importantly, these chemicals may even be transferred up the food chain with increasing danger.